Austin Riley Player Props: Braves vs. Padres

 Austin Riley At The Plate

-- Riley is batting .273 with a double, two home runs and four walks.
+- Riley is batting .280 with a double, two home runs and five walks.

-- Among the qualifying batters in baseball, his batting average ranks 91st, his on-base percentage ranks 60th, and he is 43rd in the league in slugging.

-- Riley enters this game on a five-game hitting streak.
-During his last games, he's hitting .300 with two homers.
+- Riley enters this game on a six-game hitting streak.
+During his last outings, he's hitting .316 with two homers.

-- Riley has picked up a hit in five games this year (83.3%), including one multi-hit game.
+- In six of seven games this year, Riley has had at least one hit, including one game with multiple hits.

-- He has gone deep in two of six games played this year, and in 7.7% of his plate appearances.
+- He has gone deep in two of seven games played this year, and in 6.5% of his plate appearances.

-- Riley has driven in a run in four games this year (66.7%), including one multiple-RBI game.
+- Riley has driven in a run in five games this year (71.4%), including one multiple-RBI game.

-- He has scored a run in four of six games so far this season.
+- He has scored a run in four of seven games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.